Laboratory instrument qualification

 The qualification should include the following documentation:

-- Design qualification (DQ) is a documented verification that the proposed design of the laboratory instrument is suitable for the intended purpose.
+- Design qualification (DQ) is a documented verification that the proposed design of the facilities, systems, and equipment is suitable for the intended purpose.

-- Installation qualification (IQ) is a documented verification that the laboratory instrument, as installed or modified, comply with the approved design and the manufacturer’s recommendations.
+- Installation qualification (IQ) is a documented verification that the facilities, systems, and equipment, as installed or modified, comply with the approved design and the manufacturer’s recommendations.

-- Operational qualification (OQ) is a documented verification that the laboratory instrument, as installed or modified, perform as intended throughout the anticipated operating ranges.
+- Operational qualification (OQ) is a documented verification that the facilities, systems, and equipment, as installed or modified, perform as intended throughout the anticipated operating ranges.

-- Performance qualification (PQ) is a documented verification that laboratory instrument can perform effectively and reproducibly based on the approved process method and product specification.
+- Performance qualification (PQ) is a documented verification that systems and equipment can perform effectively and reproducibly based on the approved process method and product specification.

 The qualification work consists of the following stages: